-Sandy beaches and dunes make up only 2-3% of Lake Huron's shoreline, but they are critical habitat for endangered species such as the Piping Plover and for erosion protection (Lake Huron CCC, 2021).
+Coastal terrestrial habitat - Sandy beaches and dunes make up only 2-3% of Lake Huron's shoreline, but they are critical habitat for endangered species such as the Piping Plover and for erosion protection (Lake Huron CCC, 2021).
 Some of the biggest stressors on the health of these ecosystems are invasive species, increased development, recreational activities, and vehicular use that crushes eggs, young birds, and vegetation (Lake Huron CCC, 2021).

 Bluffs along the shoreline of Lake Huron erode and feed beaches and shorelines downstream, which create healthy coastal environments (Lake Huron CCC, 2021).
 The stability of these bluffs is reliant on vegetation roots and foliage that hold the soil together, especially woody vegetation (Lake Huron CCC, 2021).
 Some stressors include vegetation removal and infrastructure development adjacent to the edge (Lake Huron CCC, 2021).
-The status for Lake Huron and the St. Marys River remains 'Good' regarding hardened shorelines from 2009 to 2021, but there has been an increase in the number of hardened shorelines in the combined moderately and highly protected shoreline classifications from 2.7% in 2009 to 11.7% in 2021 (Tables 2, 3, and 4 in ECCC and EPA, 2022), resulting in a 'Deteriorating' trend.

 Coastal woodlands are remnants of large forests which now act as filters to absorb nutrients and pollutants from runoff (Lake Huron CCC, 2021).
 Habitat destruction and forest fragmentation are among the many threats to these ecosystems and the services they provide (Lake Huron CCC, 2021).

 Coastal Wetlands - Lake Huron coastal wetlands account for roughly 64,641 hectares (~160,000 acres), almost 30% of the total wetland area for all five Great Lakes (Chow-Fraser, 2008).
 More than 3700 coastal wetlands (17,350 hectares; ~43,000 acres) are found along the eastern Georgian Bay coast and the St. Marys River contains approximately 10,790 hectares (~26,600 acres) (Fracz and Chow-Fraser, 2013).
-Additional efforts aimed at monitoring wetlands add to the body of information on water quality, invasive species, and diversity (Harrison et al., 2020; Ilison et al., 2020; Thomas et al., 2018).
+Additional efforts aimed at monitoring wetlands add to the body of information on water quality, invasive species, and diversity

+(Harrison et al., 2020; Ilison et al., 2020; Thomas et al., 2018).
 These studies indicate that reducing nutrient loading from human activities on the landscape (e.g., agriculture and urbanization) is critical for improving water quality (Harrison et al., 2020).

 A synthesis of 157 wetlands sampled in 30 watersheds across the U.S. and Canadian portions of the Lake Huron basin and the St. Marys River provides a comprehensive analysis of wetland condition (Darwin, 2016; Ciborowski, 2015; Harrison et al., 2020).
 Index scores for water-quality data and the presence of wetland vegetation and fishes are presented (Figure 6).
 All three indices indicate a 'Very good' to 'Excellent' condition for coastal wetlands along the Canadian shoreline, especially those in eastern and northern Georgian Bay.
 However, wetlands assessed as 'Fair' or 'Good' condition are found near towns and marinas of southern Georgian Bay.
 Some coastal wetlands of the Bruce Peninsula were rated as 'Fair' or 'Poor' condition.
+Results are more variable for Michigan wetlands with most being in 'Poor' or 'Fair' condition.
 These patterns are consistent with the increased level of anthropogenic stressors, such as urban development, that are common in U.S. coastal wetlands but are largely absent in undisturbed watersheds in eastern and northern Georgian Bay (Ciborowski et al., 2015; Host et al., 2019).
 Coastal wetlands are also crucial habitat for plants, fish, amphibians, birds, and especially aerial migrants, as described below.